 If these symptoms seem to worsen at any point, see your doctor immediately.

 Diabetic pain can lead to neuropathy.
 Pain can have long-term effects on your body if left untreated.
-Before you succumb to permanent nerve damage, contact Garden State Pain Control.
-Our specialists can help you manage your pain.
+Before you succumb to permanent nerve damage, contact Garden State Pain and Orthopedics, Our specialists can help you manage your pain.
 If you feel like you have any of the symptoms listed above, don’t hesitate to reach out to us.